-plotDMRs(dmrs, Genome, cpg.islands, exposure, outfile, which\plot=1:50, all.points=TRUE, plot.th dmrs a list object as returned by dmrFind.
-Genome the BSgenome object for the organism based upon which your array was de- signed. cpg.islands a table with columns "chr", "start", and "end" for CpG islands to plot in the second panel. exposure The covariate of interest. outfile the name of the file to save (including the full path) which_plot numeric vector of indices identifying which DMR candidates from dmrs\$dmrs to plot. all.points if TRUE, plot the points for all groups.
-If FALSE, only for the 2 groups being compared. plot.these if all.points=FALSE (and covariate is not continuous), then which groups do you want to plot?
+$plotDMRs (dmrs, Genome, cpg. islands, exposure, outfile, which_plot=1:50, which_lines=NULL, which_points and a state of the state of$ dmrs a list object as returned by dmrFind.
+Genome the BSgenome object for the organism based upon which your array was de- signed. cpg.islands a table with columns "chr", "start", and "end" for CpG islands to plot in the second panel. exposure The covariate of interest. outfile the name of the file to save (including the full path) which_plot numeric vector of indices identifying which DMR candidates from dmrs\$dmrs to plot. which_lines vector specifying which groups (unique elements of exposure) to plot the lines for.
+If NULL (the default), plots lines for all groups.
+Only applies if exposure is categorical. which_points vector specifying which groups (unique elements of exposure) to plot the points for.
+If NULL (the default), plots points for all groups.
+Only applies if exposure is categorical.
 SPAN see DELTA.
 Only used if smoo="loess" DELTA span parameter in loess smoothing will = SPAN/(DELTA number of probes in the plotted region).
-Only used if smoo="loess".
-Smoo "loess" for loess smoother or "runmed" for running median smoother (runmed with k=3).
+Only used if smoo="loess". smoo "loess" for loess smoother or "runmed" for running median smoother (runmed with k=3).
 This does not need to be the same as the smoo argument to dmrFind.
 ADD Number of base pairs to plot on either side of each DMR candidate (if it is covered on the array). cols vector of colors to use, one for each group (if covariate is categorical) point.info if TRUE, function returns a table identifying which sample is plotted with which number or letter (if pch.groups=NULL, the default). legend.size magnification factor for the legend pch.groups vector whose length is equal to the number of samples.
 Each unique value will be plotted with a different point type. panel3 if panel3="G", the third panel of each DMR plot will show the difference be- tween the median green channel value (after subtracting probe medians and correcting for gc content) between the 2 groups (i.e., the group defined by mod[,coef] in dmrFind minus the reference group).
 If panel="G", seq argument must be provided.
 If panel!="G", the 3rd panel will show -log10(dmrs\$pval).
 G G matrix of green channel intensities to use for plotting in the 3rd panel if panel3="G". seq vector of probe sequences corresponding to the rows of G (and dmrs\$cleanp) if panel3="G".